apache/pinot/docs/trying_pinot.rst

 Once the Pinot cluster is running, you can query it by going to http://localhost:9000/query/

 You can also use the REST API to query Pinot, as well as the Java client.
-As this is outside of the scope of this introduction, the reference documentation to use the Pinot client APIs is in the :ref:`client-api` section.
+As this is outside of the scope of this introduction, the reference documentation to use the Pinot client APIs is in the :doc:`client_api` section.

 Pinot uses PQL, a SQL-like query language, to query data.
 Here are some sample queries: